jakubrohleder/angular-jsonapi/README.md

 `collection.refresh()` or `collection.fetch()`

 Fetches the collection data through `all` synchronization.
-Returns a promise that is resolved or rejected with the collection after the synchronization is finished.
+Returns a promise that is resolved with request meta data or rejected after the synchronization is finished.

 ### Getting object from collection